Health(ify) The Menu: Every Panda Express Recipe

 Instructions:

-1. In a pot, bring chicken broth to a boil.
-Add garlic, ginger, and mushrooms, simmer for 5 minutes.
+1. In a pot, bring 4 cups of chicken broth to a boil, then add 2 cloves of minced garlic, 1 tsp grated fresh ginger, and 1/2 cup sliced shiitake or cremini mushrooms, simmering for 5 minutes.

-3. Meanwhile, cook ramen noodles according to package instructions.
-Drain and divide into serving bowls.
+3. Cook 2 packs of ramen noodles according to package instructions, then drain and divide into serving bowls.

-4. Add shredded chicken and baby spinach to the broth.
-Cook just until spinach wilts.
+4. Add 1 cup cooked, shredded chicken and 1/2 cup baby spinach to the broth and cook just until the spinach wilts.

-5. Ladle hot broth over noodles.
-Top each bowl with green onions and egg.
-Serve immediately.
+5. Ladle the hot broth over the noodles and top with 2 sliced green onions and 1 egg cooked to preference, then serve immediately.

 5. Philippines: Chili Garlic Chicken